SenseTecnic/wotkit-docs/source/api_v2/sensor_data.rst

 Sending Aggregated Data
 -----------------------
 One can send aggregated data from multiple sensors from an organization/owner.
+Each data point MUST have at least the following fields: "sensor_name" (without owner), "timestamp", and other fields marked as "required" by each individual sensor.

 To publish data from more that one sensor, use the following: